 Additions to Winn Preserve:MHLC has received two parcels of land totaling 28 acres in the Town of Knox to enhance our Winn Preserve.
 These two parcels fill the gap between between other parcels we own now giving us a 208 contiguous acres.

 These parcels were received from Albany County and had been held by the county as tax foreclosures.
 We are very appreciative of the County Legislature and County Executive for their support of our land protection efforts and the donation of these parcels.

 Restifo Preserve, Westerlo: The Restifo Preserve is a 51-acre parcel, most of which is a wetland and pond.
-It is a gorgeous place to sit and what the abundant bird live and to see turtles and frogs.
+It is a gorgeous place to sit and what the abundant bird life and to see turtles and frogs.

 We are delighted to have received this beautiful sanctuary from Mr. Restifo, and appreciate his desire to see it stay as protected property.

 Work Progressing on Land Protection in Wolf Hollow